nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If a user orders 2 chocolate cakes, you can specify the `o/` prefix twice, E.g. `o/Chocolate Cake o/Chocolate Cake`.

-* Alternatively, if Chocolate Cake is at index 4 of the order item table, you can specify `oi/4 4`.
+* Alternatively, if Chocolate Cake is at index 4 of the order items table, you can specify `oi/4 4`.

 ##### Adding a special request to an order: `request`